OutSystems/docs-support/src/security/penetration-tests.md

 Currently, OutSystems supports jQuery v.1.8.3 and jQuery-UI v1.8.24 libraries.
 This is due to the fact that multiple applications rely on those library versions.
 Modifying it would most probably break the traditional web apps experience.
 On the other hand, most of the vulnerabilities associated with these libraries have been patched by OutSystems, and others are confirmed to be false positives.
 The fact that these library versions are associated with vulnerabilities doesn't mean that OutSystems is actually vulnerable and that there is a need to update them.

 </div>

+#### Javascript source map (.js.map files) flagged as being exposed by the server

+The .js.map files are used during debugging to unminify source code.
+These files themselves do not represent an attack vector since it's possible to recover the original source code and not find any bugs or vulnerabilities to exploit.
+The .js.map files are available in all environments except production, limiting their exposure.

 ## Support from OutSystems